 - Students will observe physical distancing at all times.

-- Parents that walk to school with their students will be asked to avoid staying on the grounds and are asked to leave as soon as their children are among their peers.
+- Parents that walk to school with their students will not be permitted to stay on the grounds and are asked to leave as soon as their children are among their peers.